CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Methodology

 \subsection{CAT Cycles}

 CAT represents an iterative process that alternates between selecting the most informative question and updating the student knowledge estimate.
-Next, we detail our iterative process while focusing on a single student $u_i$.
+We detail our iterative process while focusing on a single student $u_i$.
 Let $\mathcal{Q}_i \subseteq \mathcal{Q}$ denote the set of candidate questions available to the student.
 Each CAT time step consists of three phases:

-\begin{itemize} \item \textbf{Initialization} To warm-start the CAT iterations before observing any responses for a new student, we initialize their latent knowledge $\mathbf{z}_i^{(0)}$ using the population average.
-Specifically, we compute the average of latent knowledge vectors across all students in GIRT model training and use it as the prior knowledge for student $u_i$.
+\paragraph{Initialization} To warm-start the CAT iterations before observing any responses for a new student, we initialize their latent knowledge $\mathbf{z}_i^{(0)}$ using a population prior.
+Specifically, we set this prior to the average of latent knowledge vectors across all students from GIRT training.

-\item \textbf{Response Sampling} At each time step $t$, we evaluate the set of remaining candidate questions $\mathcal{Q}_{i,t}$.
-For every candidate question $q_j \in \mathcal{Q}_{i,t}$, we use the GIRT model to sample $N$ responses based on student latent knowledge estimate $z_i^{(t-1)}$ from previous time step:

-We then apply one of the question-selection algorithms (detailed below in Sections~\ref{sec:algo}) to these sampled responses and select the next question, $q_{j^*}$, for the student.
+\paragraph{Response Sampling} At each time step $t$, we provide a score to each of the available candidate questions $\mathcal{Q}_{i,t}$, where the highest scoring one will be given to the student next.
+For each candidate question $q_j \in \mathcal{Q}_{i,t}$, we first sample $N$ responses from the GIRT model, conditioned on the latent knowledge estimate from the previous time step: $\hat{c}_{i,j}^{(n)} \sim P_{\phi, \epsilon}(\cdot \mid q_j, \mathbf{z}_i^{(t-1)})$.
+Then, we apply one of our question selection algorithms (detailed in Section~\ref{sec:algo}) to these sampled responses, resulting in a score used to select the next question, $q_{j^*}$.

-\item \textbf{Knowledge Update} After observing their actual response $c_{i,j^*}$ to $q_{j^*}$, we update the student latent knowledge while keeping the GIRT model parameters ($\phi, \epsilon$) fixed.
-We update the latent knowledge $\mathbf{z}_i$ via gradient descent to minimize the total loss across the student responses to all observed questions. \end{itemize} We visualize the iterative process in Figure~\ref{fig:training_process}.
+\paragraph{Knowledge Update} After observing the student's actual response to $c_{i,j^*}$ to $q_{j^*}$, we update their latent knowledge $\mathbf{z}_i$ while keeping the GIRT model parameters ($\phi, \epsilon$) fixed.
+We update $\mathbf{z}_i$ via gradient descent to minimize the total loss across the student responses to all observed questions.
+We visualize the iterative process in Figure~\ref{fig:training_process}.